More about: Verona in 1 Day: all you need to know

 Torre dei Lamberti: the best panoramic view of Verona

-Climbing the Torre dei Lamberti is an unbeatable way to see the city from above.
-At 84 meters high, this medieval tower offers spectacular views of the old town, the Adige River and even the Alps if you visit Verona in summer.
+Climbing the Lamberti Tower is an unbeatable way to take in the city from above.
+Standing 84 meters tall, this medieval tower offers spectacular views of the historic center, the Adige River, and even the Alps if you visit Verona in the summer.

-You can walk up its spiral staircase or take the elevator added in the twentieth century.
-It is also notable for its two large medieval bells that still mark the rhythm of the city.
+You can reach the top by walking up its spiral staircase or taking the elevator added in the 20th century.
+It’s also notable for its two large medieval bells that still set the rhythm of the city.

 - Where… Via della Costa 1, Verona.

-After visiting the tower, come to Piazza delle Erbe for lunch in one of its many restaurants.
-This square is an icon of Verona and an essential spot if you visit the city at Christmas for its special decorations.
+After visiting the tower, head to Piazza delle Erbe for lunch at one of its many restaurants.
+This square is an icon of Verona and a must-see if you’re visiting the city at Christmas because of its special decorations.

 - Where… Piazza delle Erbe, Verona.

-- What to eat...
-Traditional Italian cuisine, artisan gelato.
+- What to eat… Traditional Italian cuisine, artisanal gelato.

-- How to get there...
-On foot from the center or by tourist bus.
+- How to get there… On foot from downtown or by tourist bus.

-A few minutes' walk will take you to the Verona Cathedral, a simple temple full of history and Renaissance art.
-Inside, the blue stained glass windows and frescoes of great value stand out, as well as its imposing altar.
+A short walk will take you to Verona Cathedral, a simple church steeped in history and Renaissance art.
+Inside, the blue stained-glass windows and priceless frescoes stand out, as does its imposing altar.

-Although it is not the most visited religious building, its tranquility and beauty make it a recommended stop on your route.
+Although it isn’t the most visited religious building, its tranquility and beauty make it a must-see stop on your itinerary.

 - Price… Free admission.